voss01/AttendancesQrApp/attendances_app_qr/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+The database is made with flutter so remember to put the following google service files:
+- for android: 'android/app/google-services.json'
+- for ios: 'ios/Runner/GoogleService-Info.plist'

 A few resources to get you started if this is your first Flutter project: